computationalmystic/sengfs19-group12/test/README.md

 - Learn More About Augur
   https://github.com/computationalmystic/sengfs19-group12/blob/master/test/Learn%20More%20About%20Augur.md

 - Top Committers

 - Pull Acceptance Rate

 - Repository Issues

 - About
+  A page describing the uses of the site.
+No functions to be tested.

 - Meet The Team
+  A page decribing the creators of the site.
+No functions to be tested.